tensorpack/tensorpack/docs/tutorial/symbolic.md

 **you can skip this tutorial and do not need to use tensorpack's symbolic layers.**

 These layers were written only because there were no alternatives when tensorpack was first developed.
-Nowadays, these implementation actually call `tf.layers` directly.
+Nowadays, many of these implementation actually call `tf.layers` directly.
 __Tensorpack will not add any more layers__ into its core library because this is not the focus of tensorpack, and there are many other alternative symbolic libraries today.

 Today, you can just use `tf.layers` or any other symbolic libraries inside tensorpack.
-If you use the tensorpack implementations, you can also benefit from `argscope` and `LinearWrap` to simplify the code.
+If you use the tensorpack implementations, you can also benefit from `argscope` and `LinearWrap` to simplify the code, and also fewer bugs than `tf.layers`.

 Note that to keep backward compatibility of code and pre-trained models, tensorpack layers have some small differences with `tf.layers`, including variable names and default options.